 Please remember that your college Welfare Team are still available to provide support and guidance during this time, even if you are not currently residing in Oxford.
-If you are an estranged student or care-leaver and would like clarity around what support is available to you, please contact your college Welfare Team in the first instance.
-Our Assistant Deans are still living on-site and are available to help you.
+If you are estranged from your family, or a care-leaver, and would like clarity around what support is available to you, please contact the Dean of Welfare, or other member of the college Welfare Team in the first instance.
+Our Assistant Deans are still living on-site and are available to help you during term-time.

 The following websites provide a range of online resources and advice for managing your mental health during this challenging time: